-In fact democratic parenting is about respecting your children and treating them with dignity.
-Parents explain the choices, along with appropriate consequences to the children.
-And children make informed decision, knowing well that they have to face the consequences if their decision does not go well.
+In fact, democratic parenting style is about respecting your children and treating them with dignity.
+The parents explain the choices, along with appropriate consequences to the children.
+And children make an informed decision, knowing well that they have to face the consequences of their decision does not go well.

 Let us now see some of the key features of democratic parenting.

 Following are some top advantages of democratic parenting: